 urbanbuzz / Shutterstock.com Cameras Alternative ways to recycle Illegal in Garbage, Recycling & Drains Recycle More Program E-Waste urbanbuzz / Shutterstock.com Free Pickup: Schedule a free Recycle More pickup today!
 Is your camera still in usable condition?
 Donate it!
 Visit our Donation Locations page for more information.
 Remove Batteries First Remove the batteries from the camera before disposing of the camera as e-waste.
 Find out how to dispose of batteries.
 Digital and Non-Digital Cameras Are E-Waste Digital and non-digital cameras are e-waste and so cannot be thrown in the trash.
 Bring to an e-waste recycler.
 Recycle Disposable Cameras Drop off these cameras at any center that develops the film off of these cameras; they will recycle them for you.
 They can also go in the trash unlike analogue and digital cameras.
 Alternative Ways to Recycle Commodity Resource & Environmental, INC. Consider mailing in any unwanted single use cameras to Commodity Resource & Environmental, who have recycled over 1.5 million cameras since 1999.
 They will pay for shipping.
 Find out more.
 Canon Consumer Products Recycling Program Canon offers a recycling program for certain consumer products; check if they accept your product by typing its name in the finder.
-HP Hardware Recycling HP will accept cameras and electronics hardware from various manufacturers for free mail-in recycling, cash back, or as a trade-in.
-Get a quote for your hardware or a mail-in voucher here.
+HP Hardware Recycling HP will accept cameras and electronics hardware from various manufacturers for free mail-in recycling.
+Request a mail-back label here.
 Best Buy's Electronics and Appliances Recycling Program Best Buy will take back old cameras and other home electronics for free; they also offer a buy back program for more desired electronics.
 They accept up to three items per day from each household.
 Find a location here.
 Staples' Take Back Program Staples offers free, in-store recycling for your unwanted electronics, including desktop computers, cameras, monitors, printers, and other electronics.
 Locate your nearest Staples.